Cubic threefolds moduli and the Monster group: Appendix B: Reflection covers defined by level two structures

-\begin{proposition} The orbifold $\Hyp^\irr_{g,n_0\le n_1\le n}[2]$ is simply connected. \end{proposition} \begin{proof} The proof is similar in structure to that of Proposition \ref{prop:kernel}, but considerably easier.
-When $n=0$, introducing a level 2 structure amounts to numbering the Weierstra\ss\ points and then the statement essentially boils down to the simple connectivity assertion of Example \ref{example:DM} (i.e., that of the $\PGL_2$-orbit space of the open subset in $(\PP^1)^{2g+2}$ of points for whose components there is at most double repetition).
-We then continue as in Proposition \ref{prop:kernel}: if we increase $(n_0,n_1, n)$ by $(1,1, 1)$ or by $(0,2,2)$, then we are basically adding another $\PP^1$-factor.
-If we increase $(n_0,n_1,n)$ by $(0,0,1)$, then we must show that the fundamental group of a given hyperelliptic curve dies in $\Hyp^\irr_{g,n_0\le n_1\le n+1}[2]$.
-This amounts to proving that we can make $S_g$ simply connected by attaching disks to $\iota$-invariant embedded circles (as such embedded circles are `hyperelliptic vanishing circles').
-This is clearly possible. \end{proof}
+\begin{proposition} The orbifold $\Hyp_g^\irr[2]$ is simply connected, in other words, the map $\Hyp_g^\irr[2]\to \Hyp^\irr_g$ is a universal reflection covering. \end{proposition} \begin{proof} The proof is similar in structure to that of Proposition \ref{prop:kernel}, but considerably easier.
+Introducing a level 2 structure on a hyperelliptic curve amounts to linear order on its set Weierstra\ss\ points and then the statement essentially boils down to the simple connectivity assertion of Example \ref{example:DM}. \end{proof}

-\begin{remark} We have omitted the case when $C$ has genus 1, at least when the involution (or equivalently its fixed point set $W$) is part of the data.
-The difference is that then a total order on $W$ gives $C$ besides a level two structure also an origin (use the first member of $W$) making it an elliptic curve (see Remark \ref{rem:hypint}).
-But then we are essentially dealing with the case $\Mcal_{1,1}$, which we had already covered. \end{remark}